 Why is Bitcoin such a tantalizing option for online poker?

-To understand the answer to that question you have to realize that for the entire history of online poker its Achilles heel has been the depositing and withdrawing of real money.
+To understand the answer to that question you have to understand that for the entire history of online poker its Achilles heel has been the depositing and withdrawing of real money.

-Real money is generally considered imperative for playing poker but it’s also what keeps poker from being regulated like video games, which are accessible to almost everyone.
+Real money is generally considered imperative for playing poker online.
+But it’s also what keeps poker from being regulated like video games, which are accessible to almost everyone.

-Meanwhile Bitcoin, in theory anyways, is the single greatest way to transfer cash to and from an online poker site.
-It’s digital currency basically.
+Bitcoin, in theory anyways, is the single greatest way to transfer cash to and from an online poker site.
+It a digital currency, basically, and it's overseen by no government agency or ruling body.

-Bitcoin has the chance to fundamentally change the way online poker sites are run.
-In the following article we’re going to take a closer look at the digital cryptocurrency and the poker sites that accept it.
+Bitcoin has the chance to fundamentally change the way online poker sites are run, now and into the future.
+Here's a closer look at Bitcoin poker online, a brief history of the world's most famous digital cryptocurrency and the future of bitcoin poker sites in the US and beyond.

 Bitcoins don’t represent anything and they aren’t backed by gold.
 Instead Bitcoins are essentially mathematical codes.
 Each one is unique.

-The open-source code was released into the wild in 2009 and tech diehards immediately flocked to the currency although it didn’t have much value at the time and for the first two years it was nearly worthless.
+The open-source code was released into the wild in 2009 and tech diehards immediately flocked to the currency although it didn’t have much value at the time.

 A Rollercoaster Ride to $1,000 Per Bitcoin